 Step 1: Wash & Dry Your Beard

 Usually, mustache hair is coarse, rough, and thick, which requires softening before trimming.
 Softening makes the trimming tool glide easily through your facial hair without applying pressure.
 You can wash your facial hair with beard wash or shampoo to deeply clean your facial hair.
-After washing, use a towel to dry out your wet hair to make the trimming easier.
+After washing your facial hair soft enough, use a towel to dry out your wet hair to make the trimming easier.

 Step 2: Comb Your Facial Hair

-It is advisable to comb your hair after drying them out as it detangles and smoothens hair.
+It is advisable to comb your hair after drying it out as it detangles and smoothens hair.
 Also, combing gives an exact idea of hair length.

 Step 3: Properly Trim the Corners